|AGA Europa 51||AGA 1771||Blaupunkt Granada 2525||Blaupunkt Granada 2626||Centrum GU60||Centrum W51||Centrum 261||Concerton V488|

 A Marconiphone 853 alias H.M.V.
 657 from 1938 was bought at an auction for 5 kr (my weekly pocket money) in the late fifties.
 It has LW-, MW- and two SW-bands (13-30 and 30-90 m), tuned RF-stage, magic eye and motor-driven tuning capacitor with buttons for eight preset favourite stations on LW and MW.
 A circular logging scale facilitates tuning and it is driven together with the dial rod by a thin wire so there is no need to change a cord.
 The band indicator is driven by a chain from the switch.
 The dial.

 In the beginning of the 1960´s I mostly listened to the pirate station Radio Nord with it, but later in the 1980´s I used the radio for renewed dx-ing during a couple of years.
 It was then I added the digital display which for the first time let me know where I was listening.
 The latest improvement is addition of a detector for SSB/CW, but it is not possible to get a really steady tone although I decreased the AGC-voltage to the mixer tube and stabilized its screen-grid voltage.
-The reason is that oscillator is affected by varying space charge in the mixer section.
+The reason is that the oscillator is affected by varying space charge in the mixer section.
+I will have to replace the mixer´s AGC with a fixed negative voltage when the detector is in use.

 When I started with amateur radio it was with telegraphy and I needed a beat oscillator.
-As such I borrowed the family radio which besides LW, MW and UKV also had two SW-bands, 16-55 and 55-180 m, and whose tuning could be chosen so that the local oscillator interfered with the Marconi set to give the necessary beat note.
-This Swedish Kungsradio 755 UKV from Göteborg, of 1955 vintage, became my gateway to the dx-hobby.
+As such I borrowed the family radio which besides LW, MW and UKV also have two SW-bands, 16-55 and 55-180 m, and whose tuning could be chosen so that the local oscillator interfered with the Marconi set to give the necessary beat note.
+This Swedish Kungs radio 755 UKV from Göteborg, of 1955 vintage, became my gateway to the dx-hobby.
 It was in daily use until the year of 2002 and still works reliably after changing of tubes, capacitors and dial lamps.
+I have replaced the selenium rectifier with silicon diodes, added a mains voltage fuse, separated the connected screen grids of the mixer and IF-tubes and added trimming capacitors to the SW antenna circuits.

 The tubes are ECC85, ECH81, EF85, EABC80, EL84, EM34.
-Sensitivity is 4-8 µV on frequencies below 5 MHz, on the highest frequency SW-band varying between 6-20 µV.
+Sensitivity is 4-8 µV on the SW-bands which are most suited for a low impedance antenna.
 There is no ferrite antenna and the tone control is a simple treble suppressor.
-The sound is mediocre, lacks deep bass and the loudspeaker is half-hidden behind the dial glass.
-The rotary band switch was out of fashion when this set was made in 1957, most radios had pushbuttons.
-The price on sale was 300 kr, reduced because the radio was old stock.
+The loudspeaker (Philips 9768 with 68 Hz resonance frequency) is half-hidden behind the dial glass, but in spite of that the audio quality is good.
+The internal loudspeaker can be switched off when an external one is used.
+The frequency-independant negative feedback is supplied to the cathode of the power tube, with my increased plate voltage the output power is 2,6 W at the onset of clipping and the frequency range is 36 Hz-28 kHz at -3 dB, so I have doubled the value of the limiting capacitor connected to the plate of the AF preamplifier.
+The rotary band switch was out of fashion when this set was made, most radios had pushbuttons.
+The price on sale was 300 kr in 1957, reduced because the radio was old stock.
+The dial.

 A Swedish Luxor Tenor 4192W from 1962 was found at a flea market for 75 kr, the original price was 335 kr.
-Three tubes, two capacitors a dial lamp and a fuse had to be replaced and the selenium rectifier had so high voltage drop that I put silicon diodes in parallel with it.
+Three tubes, three capacitors a dial lamp and a fuse had to be replaced and the selenium rectifier had so high voltage drop that I put silicon diodes in parallel with it.
 The SW-band covers 6-18 MHz and the FM-band 87-101 MHz.
 The single tone control affects both bass and treble.
 There is a ferrite antenna for MW and LW, for SW a piece of wire inside the cabinet is attached to the high impedance circuit.
+Sensitivity on SW is 10-20 µV and the antenna coupling coil impedance is 8 µV in one radio and 13 µH in another one.

 The tubes are ECC85, ECH81, EBF89, ECC82, EL84, EM84.
 Notice the symbol for LUFOR (air defence warning) on LW, characteristic of the time, where the Swedes were supposed to listen for important messages in times of stress and calamity.
 The dial has channel numbers on MW and LW, which I have seen only on Swedish Luxor and Radiola radios.

 Another Tenor-chassis is installed in a home-made cabinet measuring 37x17 cm because the original cabinet was found broken in the 1960´s and the rear cover was missing.
-I use a separate speaker with it, giving better sound quality than the built-in oval loudspeaker can produce.
+I use a separate speaker with it, giving better sound quality than what the built-in oval loudspeaker with 165 Hz resonance frequency can produce.
+I raised the output power from 1.9 W to 2.8 W and filtered the plate current with an extra choke in this radio.

 Luxor Luxorita 555W from 1953 belongs to the smallest mains-operated radios, something for one who needed a set in the kitchen or the summer cottage.
 Yet it has two SW-bands, 17-51 m and 75-200 m, so it received both amateurs and fishing boats.
 It is a variant of a model which had been available since the late 1940´s.
 On the back there is a sliding switch for treble cut which is not necessary, the 6-inch speaker gives a balanced sound although without deep bass and the output power is just over one watt.
 There is no switch position for record player, one has to disconnect the antenna.
 I have not measured the sensitivity but it appears to be equal to that of bigger radios.
 The inductance of the antenna coupling coil is 8 µH on SW1, 87 µH on SW2, 1.2 mH on MW and 7.8 mH on LW.